Q. Are We Not Men? A: We Are Devo!: Legacy

-In 2016, Paste Magazine named the album as the 22nd-best post-punk release of all time.
-Staff writer Garrett Martin wrote: "I think I was 16 when I realized Devo wasn’t a jokey one-hit wonder but one of the greatest rock bands of all time. [...]
-If I had heard the spastic art rock of Are We Not Men? first I never would’ve doubted them.
-It’s not their best album, but it’s the best at convincing serious young rock nerds that Devo were more than a silly footnote."
+In 2016, Paste named the album as the 22nd-best post-punk release of all time.
+Staff writer Garrett Martin wrote: "I think I was 16 when I realized Devo wasn't a jokey one-hit wonder but one of the greatest rock bands of all time...If I had heard the spastic art rock of Are We Not Men? first I never would've doubted them.
+It's not their best album, but it's the best at convincing serious young rock nerds that Devo were more than a silly footnote."